 The commencement date for the period of registration for the named award would be taken from the point when the student first registered as an ‘associate student’.

-Applicants applying for a PhD by research must provide a proposal.
+Applicants applying for a Professional Doctorate or Doctor of Philosophy (PhD) by research must provide a proposal.
 This allows us to check how well the applicant understands the research process and to make sure the topic is in an area we can supervise.

 The research topic must be within the expertise of our staff.
 The topic must have academic merit and it must be capable of generating new knowledge.
 Research which is linked to the applicant's creative work may be considered.